car251290/getaCoffee/README.md

 To add Firebase to our existing React Native application, we need to install the dependency.

 yarn add firebase

+Generating iOS credentials
+On the Firebase console, add a new iOS application and enter your projects details.
+The "iOS bundle ID" must match your local project bundle ID.
+The bundle ID can be found within the "General" tab when opening the project with Xcode.

+Download the GoogleService-Info.plist file.

+Using Xcode, open the projects /ios/{projectName}.xcodeproj file (or /ios/{projectName}.xcworkspace if using Pods).

  ## Hooks
  I will apply the new knowledge of hooks useState for fetch the URL and the API currently using in this mobile App.